smithy-lang/smithy-dafny/codegen/smithy-dafny-codegen/README.md

 7. Run `gradle build` (alternatively, you can use a [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html)).

-8. The generated client can be found in `build/smithyprojections/foo-client/source/dafny-client-codegen`.
+8. The generated client can be found under the `build/smithyprojections`, the exact path depending on the name of the service.
+   For example, `build/smithyprojections/example-client/source/dafny-client-codegen`.

 See [the Smithy documentation](https://smithy.io/2.0/guides/building-models/gradle-plugin.html) for more information on building Smithy projects with Gradle.

-Note there are some caveats related to building the generated client code:

-1. If you specified Java as a target language, the result will depend on the [dafny-java-conversion](https://github.com/awslabs/smithy-dafny/tree/main-1.x/dafny-java-conversion) library, which is also not yet published.
-   The easiest workaround is to first run the `publishToLocalMaven` gradle task on a copy of the source for that library.

 ## Using projections